x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/collaboration-exo/public-folders/restore-deleted-public-folder.md

 # Restore a deleted public folder in Exchange Online

-In some cases, you can restore a public folder that has been deleted.
+This article walks you through the steps to restore a delete public folder in Exchange Online.

-Public folders that have been deleted by users or administrators are stored in the public folder dumpster located in `\NON_IPM_SUBTREE\DUMPSTER_ROOT`.
+Public folders that have been deleted by users (using client like Outlook) or administrators (using administrative tools like Power Shell or EAC) are normally stored in the public folder dumpster located in `\NON_IPM_SUBTREE\DUMPSTER_ROOT`.
 Deleted folders are preserved here until the time retention period is over.

-For scenarios where public folder contents are put on hold using retention policy, the folders removed from `\NON_IPM_SUBTREE\DUMPSTER_ROOT` are preserved under `\NON_IPM_SUBTREE\DiscoveryHolds` until the retention hold period is over.
+For the scenarios where [public folder contents are put on hold using retention policy](https://docs.microsoft.com/microsoft-365/compliance/create-retention-policies), the folders removed from `\NON_IPM_SUBTREE\DUMPSTER_ROOT` are preserved under `\NON_IPM_SUBTREE\DiscoveryHolds` until the retention hold period is over.

 Any folders preserved in the public folder dumpster or under the DiscoverHolds folder can be restored using EXO PowerShell.
 Restoring the public folder will restore all subfolders and items present in the folder.

+In some rare scenarios, you may also find folders under `\NON_IPM_SUBTREE\LOST_AND_FOUND`.
+[Please read this article](https://techcommunity.microsoft.com/t5/exchange-team-blog/introducing-public-folder-8220-lost-and-found-8221-functionality/ba-p/604043) for more details on LOST_AND_FOUND and how to recover folders if you find them under LOST_AND_FOUND

 > [!NOTE]
 > The folders in the dumpster are permanently deleted after the retention period is over.
 After a public folder is permanently deleted, it cannot be restored, unless it is preserved under DiscoveryHolds by a retention policy.